Parkinson disease results from degeneration in the part of the brain that helps coordinate movements.

 A formulation of levodopa/carbidopa (available in Europe) can be given using a pump connected to a feeding tube inserted in the small intestine.
-This formulation is being studied as treatment for people who have severe symptoms that cannot be relieved by drugs and who cannot undergo surgery.
+The pump delivers levodopa continuously, thus keeping the level of drug about the same and making side effects less likely.
+This formulation is being studied as treatment for people who have severe symptoms that cannot be relieved by drugs and who cannot be treated with brain surgery.
 This formulation appears to greatly reduce the off times and increase quality of life.

-Other drugs are generally less effective than levodopa, but they may benefit some people, particularly if levodopa is not tolerated or is insufficient.
+Other drugs are generally less effective than levodopa, but they may benefit some people with Parkinson disease, particularly if levodopa is not tolerated or is insufficient.